Facilitators vs. Adoption Agencies

 While it may be tempting to respond to a facilitator’s advertisement promising you your pick of adoptive parents and payments for a variety of expenses, you should first understand the difference between a “facilitator” and an “adoption agency.”
 You also need to know that in many states, payments to a facilitator are illegal and may prevent you and the adoptive family you select from finalizing the adoption.
 Make sure you follow the law by first consulting with an adoption attorney or a licensed adoption agency.

 “Adoption agencies” are licensed, regulated, and monitored by the state in which they work.
 Prospective adoptive parents who work with a licensed adoption agency must meet certain minimum requirements.
 Birth parents are provided with services such as counseling, legal assistance, support during the pregnancy, and help with the adoption plan and plans for future contact.
-Adoption agencies typically assign social workers to work with prospective adoptive parents and birth parents, provide counseling, mediate future contact, complete an investigation of the adoption family, arrange the legal consent process, and connect adoptive parents and birth parents with legal resources.
+Adoption agencies typically assign social workers to work with prospective adoptive parents and birth parents, provide counseling, mediate future contact, complete an investigation of the prospective adoptive family, arrange the legal consent process, and connect adoptive parents and birth parents with legal and supportive resources.
 Adoption agencies frequently consult with adoption attorneys to make sure that laws, rules, and regulations are being followed appropriately.